NiteshBharadwaj/NameChanger/README.md

 You can ask "Why to rename?"

-Good question, but with the android supporting only *some* part of bouncy castle and changing support on different versions (of android), it produces the killer classname conflicts
+Good question, but with the android supporting only *some* part of bouncy castle and changing support on different versions. (of android), it produces the killer classname conflicts
-Answer: To provide uniform standards on all versions of android and to avoid class name conflicts
+Answer: To provide uniform standards on all versions of android and to avoid class name conflicts.

 Pre-Requisite: Ant

 How to use:

-Put the bouncy castle jar file in 'build' folder
+Put the bouncy castle jar file in 'build' folder.
-Edit the build.xml file to put the correct file names Run using the command 'ant'
+Edit the build.xml file to put the correct file names.
+Run using the command 'ant'.
-Output jar file will be in 'dist' folder
+Output jar file will be in 'dist' folder.